LarsEKrueger/bite/readme.md

 * The previous 5 commands (and possibly directories separately) could be displayed above the input field.
 Pressing the UP key on the first line of the input field would switch to history browsing/searching.

+### Just pressing Return starts command from history with search: Convenient

+The combination of explicitly opening the history, searching by typing, and finally running the command by pressing Return is very efficient.

 # Planned Features, Step 2